 • They treat approximately 20,000 elective patients, 200,000 outpatients, and deliver approximately 4,000 babies every year.

 The neurology team at the University Hospital provides a range of outpatient services including both general neurology and sub-specialty clinics.
 The neurology team provides a comprehensive same day ward referral service.
-There are strong links with the regional neurosciences centre at other University Hospitals HSE Trust and the Department of Clinical Neurology, Oxford University.
-Patients requiring tertiary input are admitted in Oxford.
+There are strong links with the regional neurosciences centre at other University Hospitals HSE Trust and the Department of Clinical Neurology, University.
+Patients requiring tertiary input are admitted in the region.
 A neurology StR from the rotation is based at the hospital.

 The purpose built out patient building provides standard facilities, including X-ray.
 Clinics are run from designated rooms in outpatients.